lilithium-hydride/swayflashy/README.md

 In X11, this effect is implemented at the compositor level.
-Wayland does not presently feature any way for "eye candy programs" to hook in and add effects such as blur and animated transparency, so `swayflashy` spams Sway with `opacity` commands over IPC in order to simulate its intentionally attention-grabbing focus animations.
+Wayland does not presently feature any way for "eye candy programs" to hook in and add effects such as blur and animated transparency, so `swayflashy` spams Sway with `opacity` commands over IPC in order to simulate intentionally attention-grabbing focus animations.
 Despite its spammy nature, CPU usage is minimal.

 ### Building